Odobenocetops: Phylogeny

 Odobenocetops was an early member of the dolphin superfamily, more closely related to narwhals than dolphins but with tusks projecting towards the rear of its body.
 Muizon placed Odobenocetopsidae as a sister group to the Monodontidae (the family including the narwhal and beluga whale).
-Murakami and colleagues placed Odobenocetopssidae in a large clade together with Phocoenidae (porpoises), Monodontidae, and Albireonidae (an extinct group similar to porpoises).
+Murakami and colleagues placed Odobenocetopsidae in a large clade together with Phocoenidae (porpoises), Monodontidae, and Albireonidae (an extinct group similar to porpoises).
 This clade originated in the Pacific Ocean in the Langhian (15–13 ma) and diversified from there during the Serravallian and Tortonian (13–7 ma).

 The relation between the two species may be that of sister taxa rather than successive species.
 Muizon points out that Odobenocetops leptodon clearly has a more derived palate than its older relative, yet retains the basal melon which is heavily reduced in O. peruvianus as a derived trait..
 This suggests that they are two different branches of the same genus, rather than one species having evolved from the other.
 Despite their very limited range, no transitional form between Odobenocetops and other whales is known, leaving their precise origin a mystery.

 Paleobiology

 Senses

 The melon, an important fatty sensory organ present towards the front of the head and associated with echolocation in toothed whales, appears to be either heavily reduced or entirely absent in Odobenocetops due to the highly specialised skull shape of the animal.
 The anatomy of the inner ear as seen in O. peruvianus indicates that Odobenocetops was capable of ultrasonic hearing.
 Specifically, the cochlear anatomy resembles that of belugas and narwhals, which generally allows for the peak perception of sounds below 80 kHz.
-The anatomy points towards Odobenocetops being at the lower end of this range, its peak sensitivity likely ranging from 35-50 kHz.
+The anatomy points towards Odobenocetops being at the lower end of this range, its peak sensitivity likely ranging from 35 to 50 kHz.
 Despite this, O. peruvianus displays a series of characters suggesting that it was generally less capable at producing sounds itself.
 This includes not just the absent melon, but also the lack or the reduction of premaxillary sacs, nasal plugs and the diverticula in the nasal passage.
 Furthermore, the extremely derived skull of Odobenocetops likely means that many of the nasolabialis muscles were reduced or entirely absent.
 Overall this suggests that Odobenocetops peruvianus was most likely incapable of producing the beamed, gated signals that define echolocation and could only passively listen to ultrasonic sound.
-While this could still provide valuable information about the animals surroundings, its not nearly as complex as the biosonar seen in other toothed whales.
-However, Muizon suggests that this may not have been a hinderance to the animal and that if positioned oblique to the seafloor, the enlarged and dorsally located eyes of the whale may have provided good binocular vision.
+While this could still provide valuable information about the animals surroundings, it is not nearly as complex as the biosonar seen in other toothed whales.
+However, Muizon suggests that this may not have been a hindrance to the animal and that if positioned oblique to the seafloor, the enlarged and dorsally located eyes of the whale may have provided good binocular vision.
 This would mean that while losing its biosonar, O. peruvianus instead developed much better vision to compensate for this.